 Because black cod pairs well with flavors like soy and ginger, I started with a black cod teriyaki.
 And it was delightful.

-But guys, black cod also pairs extremely well with chili.
-It’s like they were made for one another.
+But guys, black cod also pairs very well with chili.
+It's like they were made for one another.